 They also marked other places of interest, including rivers, creeks, trails, etc. The markers always served as much to spark interest in the Pennsylvania places they represented as much as they were useful for wayfinding.
 Many towns had multiple markers along each of their principle thoroughfares.

 Text: The markers indicate not just where you are but also the name of the next town and the distance to it.
 They also included a bit about how the town got its name.
 They were oriented, then, not just for helping travelers find their way but also toward sparking interest in the place they denoted.
 See also what the markers denote.

 Design: Markers consist of a sign and pole.
 Close inspection of the markers reveals the level of sophistication in design that was common to the ferrous industries upon which Pennsylvania was built.
 The historic poles dovetail perfectly with the signs.
 That so many markers have stood for over 60 years with no maintenance is a testament to the quality of their design.

-Material: Constructed of cast iron, the keystone signs and their specially-designed ornate pole were products of Pennsylvania’s proud iron industry and worked together to make a strongly positive and memorable statement of place.
+Material: Made of cast iron, the keystone signs and their specially-designed ornate pole were products of Pennsylvania’s proud iron industry and worked together to make a strongly positive and memorable statement of place.
 Pennsylvania was the earliest iron maker in the colonies and its iron and steel literally built the nation.
 Everything from locomotives to the Golden Gate Bridge and Panama Canal lock gates were built in Pennsylvania.

 History: Created by PennDOT’s predecessor, the Pennsylvania Department of Highways, just after the First World War, the markers were products of the height of the “good roads” movement sweeping the nation.
 Founded in 1903, the Pennsylvania Department of Highways was of the earliest of such departments of any state in the nation and its markers were literally signs of Pennsylvania pride.